mlaricheva/excel1/content/tasks2.md

 Step 3
 {: .label .label-step}

-Select data for individual years (not including column names) and in the *Insert* tab select Sparklines -> Line and select an empty column to place sparklines to
+Select data for individual years (not including column names) and in the *Insert* tab select Sparklines -> Line and select an empty column to place sparklines to: